finnchantler/reactive-signal-receiver/README.md

 signal-cli will be instantiated as a subprocess and the receiver class will read from the signal-cli output stream

 Hoping to implement a RESTful API with Spring WebFlux to interact with this in the future...

+---
+## Stuff to do or fix
+- Currently the Spring application exits after the messageFlux completes (I think)